monicahq/monica/readme.md

 At the current time, we are using Bootstrap 4 Alpha 2.
 Not everything though - we do use only what we need.
 I would have wanted to use something completely custom, but why reinvent the wheel?
 Anyway, make sure you don't update this dependency with Bower.
-If you do, make sure that everything is thorougly tested as when Bootstrap changes version, a lot of changes are introduced.
+If you do, make sure that everything is thoroughly tested as when Bootstrap changes version, a lot of changes are introduced.

 ### Backend

 #### Email testing

 Emails are an important of Monica.
-Emails are still the most significant means of communication and people like receiving them when they are relevant.
+Emails are still the most significant mean of communication and people like receiving them when they are relevant.
 That being said, you will need to test emails to make sure they contain what they should contain.

-For development purposes, you have two choices:
+For development purposes, you have two choices to test emails:

 1. You can use [Mailtrap](https://mailtrap.io/).
 This is an amazing service that provides a free plan that is plenty enough to test all the emails that are sent.
 1. If you use Homestead to code on your local machine, you can use [mailhog](https://github.com/mailhog/MailHog) that is built-in.
 To use it, you first need to start mailhog (`sudo service mailhog restart`).
 Then, head up to http://localhost:8025 in your browser to load Mailhog's UI.

-If you do use mailhog, the .env file has to have those settings:
+If you want to use mailhog, you need the following settings in your `.env` file:

 ```
 MAIL_DRIVER=smtp
 MAIL_HOST=0.0.0.0